How to Make Mysore Pak (Sweet Indian Fudge)

 - While your sugar syrup is getting ready, take a non-stick pan and heat the cup of ghee.

 - Once the ghee is warm, add 1 cup besan.
 Fry the mixture in the pan.
 It should be watery, and there should be no lumps.

 - When the besan starts to boil like milk and raise, add the sugar syrup and cook until it thickens up.

-- After 5 mins, cut the mysore pak into desired shape, and let it cool completely.
+- After 5 minutes, cut the mysore pak into the desired shape, and let it cool completely.
 Serve once cooled.

 How to Get the One-Thread Consistency

-- When you put the syrup on your thumb and pointer finger, one thread should be formed.
+- When you pull the syrup between your thumb and index finger, one thread should be formed.

 - If it doesn't, keep cooking until it forms one thread.